edakturk14/web3-resources/README.md

 There are so many great content floating around.
 Lots of bookmarks, notes, not even mentioning Twitter.
 But everything gets lost so easily.
 Will be curatting my favorite content & what resources I'm using here!

+**BE CAREFUL:**
+- ❌  Don't EVER share your Seed Phrase.
+If someone is asking for it, it's a SCAM!
+- ❌  Don't EVER push your private keys to your public repo!!
+Bot's will get that at the moment
+- ❌  Don't use your personal wallet for testing!

+---

 ## Full Stack Development:
 - [The Complete Guide to Full Stack Web3 Development - Nader](https://dev.to/dabit3/the-complete-guide-to-full-stack-web3-development-4g74)